ropensci-archive/roweb2/content/blog/2020-04-07-bookdown-learnings/index.md

 There is a 9-hour time difference between Maëlle and me for most of the year.
 I'm in Kamloops, Canada and Maëlle is in Nancy, France.
 Since so much of this is new to me, text-based explanations from Maëlle via Slack usually boggled my mind.
 It helped immensely to have a weekly 30-minute  meeting (8:30am for Stef and 5:30pm for Maëlle) with agenda and notes in a shared google doc.
 We would talk through our approaches and priorities and Maëlle would coach me in new-to-me tools.

-At the end of a day, I would send a message to Maëlle on Slack to say "I’m finished for the day, can you please review and merge my pull requests?" or "Please review the structure but not the text yet".
+At the end of a day, I would send a message to Maëlle on Slack to say _"I’m finished for the day, can you please review and merge my pull requests?"_ or _"Please review the structure but not the text yet"_.
 Next morning, Maëlle would have done that plus her own work so I could update my local copy of our bookdown book and open new pull requests for new pieces of work.

 Part way through the project, we got more strict about [assigning issues to ourselves](https://help.github.com/en/github/managing-your-work-on-github/assigning-issues-and-pull-requests-to-other-github-users) and [tying them to specific milestones](https://help.github.com/en/github/managing-your-work-on-github/about-milestones) like ["official release"](https://github.com/ropensci-org/blog-guidance/milestone/3) or ["nice to have one day"](https://github.com/ropensci-org/blog-guidance/milestone/1).
 This helped us work asynchronously toward a common goal, showed some light at the end of the tunnel, as well as helping us (try to) avoid [scope-creep](https://en.wikipedia.org/wiki/Scope_creep).